 Any small-medium size glass will do here, but I will shamelessly (and non-sponsored) showcase my Pyrex® jug which gets used so often!
 Its the perfect size to make my Keto Homemade Mayonnaise, which I do by placing the jug on a wet piece of kitchen paper to avoid it moving, while I whisk and emulsify it vigorously.
 I use it so much, there is not enough space on this page.
 If a Pyrex® is too costly, get any small-medium glass jug: you won’t regret it.
 (Silly example: but when I use a stock cube – this is how I prepare it in boiling hot water, along with a mini whisk.)

 Maybe its because we graze on Roasted Macadamia Nuts, Biltong and Pork Scratchings every day, but I pack away at least five ramekins from the dishwasher every morning #annoying!
 Anyway, off-topic.. while they do make great small snack bowls, I really wanted to feature them here because they are the perfect size to make Mug Cakes (recipe coming next week!).
-And if you aren’t a pretentious knob like I am, you could serve your Low-carb Chocolate Mousse in them too.
-BUT… I used ramekins to make the fabulous Keto Breakfast Muffins – and you should too, they are so lovely!
+And if you aren’t a pretentious knob like I am, you could also serve your Low-carb Chocolate Mousse in them.
+They came in handy for my fabulous Keto Breakfast Muffins and Cream-baked Eggs.

 Raw Meat Preparation Board